leoratte/urcontrol/README.md

 The goal of this project is to replace dspMixFx, as it is not available for Linux and also doesn't work under Wine.

 Note: The GUI is in a very early state so far.
+Help in completing the GUI is very appreciated.

 ## Reverse Engineering